Updated April 2026

 What does not work

-• No airport lounge access at any level
+• No airport lounge access at any tier

 • No free checked bags on any airline